 To read the university policies from the Faculty Handbook, see:

 What about confidentiality?

-The Office of the Ombudsman is firmly committed to maintaining the confidentiality of those who use our services.
+The Office of the Ombudsperson is firmly committed to maintaining the confidentiality of those who use our services.
 We keep no official records of client names, affiliations or grievances.
-The discussions, issues, concerns or problems you present to the Ombudsman remain in strict confidence.
-If you wish for a problem or complaint to go "on the record," the Ombudsman will refer you to the appropriate office or person.
-This confidentiality cannot be "waived" by users of the office because the privilege of confidentiality resides within the Office of the Ombudsman, not to the users of the office.
+The discussions, issues, concerns or problems you present to the Ombudsperson remain in strict confidence.
+If you wish for a problem or complaint to go "on the record," the Ombudsperson will refer you to the appropriate office or person.
+This confidentiality cannot be "waived" by users of the office because the privilege of confidentiality resides within the Office of the Ombudsperson, not to the users of the office.